 WHO CAN RECEIVE THE HPV VACCINE?

-Gardasil is available to both men and women at Student Health Services in the Immunizations Department and, for women only, in Women's Health.
+Gardasil is available to both men and women at Student Health Service in the Immunizations Department and in Women's Health.
 Even if you have previously been diagnosed with HPV, you may still receive the vaccine; however, the vaccine will not protect you from whichever type you have already been exposed to.

 You should not receive the Gardasil vaccine if you are or could be pregnant, are moderately or severely ill at the time of vaccination, have had a bad reaction to a previous Gardasil vaccine or if you are allergic to yeast or any other component of the vaccine.

 For more information on the vaccine please visit www.cdc.gov/vaccines or speak with your health care provider.

 If you are interested in receiving Gardasil, please schedule an appointment with the Immunizations department online or by calling 215-746-3535.